 All dyeing is being done with natural dye substances such as onion skins, madder root, annatto seed, indigo, logwood, fustic, osage, sander wood, marigold, henna, walnut hulls, rhubarb root, cocheneal and lac.
 We dye in small batches of 500g, and shades can be subject to slight variations due to seasonally changing ph in our wonderful water on the Sunshine Coast, BC.
 Even changes in growing conditions of the dye plants can have an effect on the dyes.
-Some plants can be grown in our garden, such as onion skins, marigold, walnuts and rhubarb, but all others come from warmer climates.
+Some plants can be grown in our garden, such as onion skins, marigolds, walnuts, poke berries and rhubarb, but all others come from warmer climates.

 Due to the ph sensitivity of some of our dyed shades (reds in particular), we strongly recommend using ph neutral wool washing detergents such as Orvus paste, available at Maiwa on Granville Island, Vancouver, BC.